erwinel/sn_typings_server_scoped/README.md

 ```

 Note: Using the same identifier name for the constant variable that contains the class definition (`const MyType: MyTypeConstructor`) and the type definition (`declare type MyType`) is intentional.
 If this causes compiler issues, you can omit the type declaration and pass the definition directly to the generic parameter of the
 constructor definition.
-This example uses `Readonly<IMyTypeBase>` is the third GenericArugment instead of `MyType`:
+This example uses `Readonly<IMyTypeBase>` as the third GenericArugment instead of `MyType`:

 ```TypeScript
 interface MyTypeConstructor extends $$snClass.CustomClassConstructor1<IMyTypeBase, IMyTypePrototype, Readonly<IMyTypeBase>, (GlideRecord | undefined)> {